MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover quickly from failures**.

-The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.
+The [**Reliability design principles**](./well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.

 ### Design checklist

 Start your design strategy based on the [design review checklist for Reliability](../reliability/checklist.md).
-Determine its relevance to your business requirements while keeping in mind the
+Determine its relevance to your business requirements.
-<offering-specific-aspects>.
 Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >